Dashboard

 • Write it as a continuation of the subject line, not a repetition.
 Subject hooks, preheader delivers.

-• Put the most important message in the first 40–50 characters.
-Outlook cuts off there; everything after is bonus.
+• Put the most important message in the first 40 to 50 characters.
+Outlook cuts off there.
+Everything after is bonus.

-• Use emojis sparingly, test dark mode, and don't rely on color alone to hide the preheader.
+• Use emojis sparingly, test dark mode, and do not rely on color alone to hide the preheader.

 Related Articles